-Dr. Bradley Dean is a sedation dentist that offers a variety of sedation dentistry techniques, including IV sedation and oral sedation.
+Dr. Bradley Dean is a sedation dentist who offers a variety of techniques, including IV sedation and oral sedation.
 He delivers these sedation options while carefully supervising each patient at his Plano, TX, dental office.
 We provide the safest and most reliable methods of worry-free sedation dentistry available.

 Dr. Dean’s in-depth experience with dental sedation is highly unique.
-This makes it possible for patients to receive the dental care they need without fear or anxiety.
+This allows patients to receive the necessary dental care without fear or anxiety.
 Your dentist can perform more procedures in a single dental visit, saving you time and money.

 Why use Sedation Dentistry?

 Putting off going to the dentist is not good for your oral health.
-Introducing sedation methods into our dental practice has helped many people get the care they desperately need.
+Introducing sedation methods into our dental practice has helped many people get the needed care.
 Dr. Dean can help you decide if sedation dentistry is right for you and which method to use.
 There are many reasons why people show interest in sedation for their dental treatments, including:

 Types of Sedation Dentistry